← Back to all work

 Highlights

-From idea to App Store submission — vision, design, code, and content
+From first sketch to live on the App Store — concept, design, development, and content

 0 → 1

-Built from scratch — product strategy, UX, visual identity, and tone of voice
+Built from scratch — product strategy, UX, character design, tone of voice, and full SwiftUI codebase

 AI-native